EllingtonKirby/EllingtonKirby.github.io/index.markdown

 ### Graph Clustering to Identify Road Networks with Similar Traffic Behaviors

-As part of the GRETTIA Lab at Université Gustave Eiffel I am working to adapt the Leiden Algorithm to cluster road networks.
+As part of the GRETTIA Lab at Université Gustave Eiffel I am worked to adapt the Leiden Algorithm to cluster road networks.
-The goal is to find streets which experience similar levels of traffic during peak hours.
+The goal was to identify the temporal evolution of congestion conditions via clustering similar streets.

-Here is a cool image of the Barcelona network clustered by my aglorithm.
+Here is an image of the Barcelona road network clustered by my aglorithm.
 The colored clusters represent groups of roads identified to have similar levels of congestion and average speed.
-The algorithm I developed out performed several common methods of graph clustering.
 ![Barcelona Clustering](/assets/img/base_clustering_results.png)

-Ultimately I applied this method over a full day of data to evaluate how these clusters change with traffic demand.
-My method can be viewed on my github [here](https://github.com/EllingtonKirby/leidenalg/) (still in progress)
+I applied this method over a full day of data to evaluate how these clusters change with traffic demand.
+My method can be viewed on my github [here](https://github.com/EllingtonKirby/leidenalg/)

 ### Vehicle Trajectory Generation and Prediction Using RNNs